lydiarosalia/sme-water-dpm-solution/README.md

 ## General Info
 This project is data pipeline which part of SME Water - DPM Solution.
 The pipeline is broken down into the following processes:
-* Pull data from HMW web server into local via HTTP request.
+* Pull data from HWM web server into local via HTTP request.
+* Re-fill missing records.
 * Load data into local database (MySQL).
 * Push data out from local database (MySQL) into a txt file.
 The output files are used by Tableau for visualization purpose.